pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

     Where `VERSION` is the version of Tanzu Application Platform in use, which must be in the form of `X.X.X`.

+Assuming TAP has updated successfully, move on to the next part.

+### <a id="part3"></a>Part 3: Configuring AWS

+1. Configure the listeners on your load balancer.
+   **Note:** If you are using AWS LoadBalancer Controller, it is possible this part is already done.

+   1. Find the load balancer associated with Contour's Envoy LoadBalancer Service
+      TODO: how can you find this out?

+   1. Under the "Listeners" tab, click "Manage listeners".
+      You should see two listeners, 80 and 443

+   1. Modify the 443 Listener

+      Listener protocol: SSL
+      Port: 443
+      Instance Protocol: TCP
+      Default SSL/TLS certificate: your certificate

+   1. (Optional) Remove the 80 listener
+      Removing this listener will prevent your TAP workloads from being accessed via HTTP.

 1. Configure the domain name system (DNS).

     1. Get the External IP of the Envoy service: